-According to studies, Americans spend on average 294 hours driving in their car per year.
-This equates to over seven 40 hour work weeks per year that a person spends driving a car.
-The car insurance industry estimates that you will be involved in a collision that results in an insurance claim every 17.9 years.
-This means the you will be involved in a car accident on average three to four times in your life.
+According to studies, Americans spend an average of 294 hours driving in their car every year.
+This equates to over seven 40-hour work weeks per year that a person spends in a car.
+Based on these statistics, the auto insurance industry estimates you will be involved in a collision that results in an insurance claim every 17.9 years.
+On average, there's a good chance you will be involved in a car accident three to four times in your lifetime.

-Anyone that has ever been involved in an accident knows the awful feeling.
+Anyone that has ever been involved in an accident knows that gut-clenching feeling at impact.
 Your heart immediately races as you try to gather your bearings and process what just happened.
 Your mind starts spinning and you're not sure what to do.
-These matters are only complicated when your injured as a result of the accident.
+These matters are only complicated when you're injured as a result of the accident.

 I was just in a car accident, what now?

 - Call the police and obtain a police report.
-It is important to call the police and obtain a police report to document important facts about the accident, such as, the date, time, and address of the accident, weather conditions and roadway conditions at the time of the accident, vehicle descriptions (make, model, year and color) and damage to the vehicles, and any eye witnesses.
-Take pictures of the scene of the accident and the vehicles involved in the accident.
-Make sure to get insurance companies and policy numbers of everyone involved in the accident.
+This is a crucial step to document important facts about the accident.
+Details like the date, time, location, weather and roadway conditions, vehicle descriptions (make, model, year, and color), vehicular damage, injury, and any eye witnesses should be recorded immediately.
+Take pictures of the scene of the accident and the vehicles involved.
+Make sure to get names of insurance companies and policy numbers of everyone involved in the accident.

 - Safely move your vehicle from the roadway.
 If the accident is minor, and you can drive your vehicle, move it out of the lanes of travel to a safe location.